 Notes: Ad1=contextual targeting, Ad2=connection targeting, Ad3=search engine targeting, Ad4=profile-based targeting, control=control group

 First, an one-way ANOVA was conducted with degree of personalization as the factor, brand recall, Aad, Ab, ASNS, IC, DC, PC and intrusiveness as the dependent variables.
 The outputs from SPSS meant that brand recall was lowest for control group and highest for Ad3 and Ad4, namely, search engine targeting (medial level) and profile-based targeting (high level).
 The p-value of brand recall from the ANOVA analysis was 0.103>0.05, which meant that degree of personalization didn’t have a significant effect on brand recall.
 Similarly, PC was lowest for control group and highest for profile-based targeting (high level).
-This means degree of personalization has a significant effect on privacy concern (sig. <0.001<0.05).
+This means degree of personalization has a significant effect on privacy concern (sig. =0.001<0.05).
 The effects of degree of personalization on other dependent variables were all insignificant.

 4.4 Hypotheses results